Padmanabh03/Calculus-Calculator/README.md

 # Calculus-Calculator

 This is a Python-based calculus calculator application that can solve integrals, differentials, and limits.
-It provides both a command-line interface (CLI) and a web interface for users to perform calculus operations.
+It provides a command-line interface (CLI) attaching to a web interface for users to perform calculus operations.

 ## Features